FeroxRev/Pokemon-Go-Rocket-API/README.md

 and a lot more :)

-You can visit Pokestops, encounter Pokemon, catch Pokemon, drop items, use items and everything else :)
+You can visit Pokestops, encounter Pokemon (normal/lure/incense), catch Pokemon, drop items, use items and everything else :)
 ```

 ----------